softengrmuhammadnabeel/Random_Password_Generator_v1/ReadME.md

 ### Usage

 To generate a random password, adjust the length slider to your desired password length and check the options to include numbers and special characters as needed.
-Then, click the "Generate Password" button to generate your password.
+Then, And you dont need to click any button to generate your password, It automatic generate on selecting.

 ## Contributing